-It’s no secret that when it comes to adapting comic books FOX studios don’t exactly have the best track record.
-It would seem for every X-Men 2 they have a Daredevil.
-And for every Daredevil they have an Elektra.
-Not exactly the kind of thing a Marvel comic book fan wants to hear.
+It’s no secret that when it comes to adapting comic books FOX doesn’t exactly have the best track record.
+It would seem for every Logan, they have a Daredevil.
+And for every Daredevil, they have an Elektra.
+It’s not exactly the kind of thing a Marvel comic book fan wants to hear.

 Many would rather see Marvel recover all their character property rights back.
 That, however, is unlikely to happen, seeing as how FOX has changed and improved their marketing strategies of their comic book properties recently.
-With Marvel growing and expanding their cinematic universe and DC finally moving forward with their own shared universe, FOX looks to build a similar empire with the X-Men.
-If we look to the comic books, the X-Men Universe is just as extensive, just as large as the rest of the Marvel and DC universes.
+With Marvel growing and expanding their cinematic universe and DC make giant leaps in their own shared universe, FOX is looking to build a similar empire with the X-Men characters.
+If we look to the comic books, the X-Men Universe is just as extensive and just as large as the rest of the Marvel and DC universes.

-With The Wolverine already looking to be a success with audiences and critics, and with Days of Future Past being hotly anticipated (a bridge between First Class and the original trilogy), I decided to take a look at what might come after and how FOX could possibly expand the X-MEN Universe.
+With Logan already looking to be a success with audiences and critics, I decided to take a look at what might come after and how FOX could possibly expand the X-MEN Universe beyond its core characters.

 THE DEFINITE FUTURE

 Recently Fox announced that we would indeed be getting a X-Force film.
 Just what is X-Force?
 They are a militarized version of the X-Men, efficient, organized and very deadly.

 Quite frankly, all we know about the story thus far is that Jeff Wadlow (Kick-Ass 2) is currently developing the screenplay and will be directing it as well.
 We also know that the team will consist of 5 core members, a mixture of the original and latest teams.
 My 5 picks would be:

 • CABLE (A bad-ass soldier, son of Cyclops and Madelyne Pryor – Jean Grey’s clone – Leader of X-Force)